khbridges/khbridges.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in the Applied Math Program at Yale University.
-I work with [Yuval Kluger](https://medicine.yale.edu/bbs/computational/profile/yuval_kluger/) and [Ronald Coifman](https://cpsc.yale.edu/people/ronald-coifman) on various topics in machine learning.
-I am particularly interested in principled approaches to likelihood-based generative modeling.
+I am a PhD candidate in Biomedical Engineering at Yale University.
+I work with [Kathryn Miller-Jensen](https://www.miller-jensen.org) on various topics in computational systems immunology and single-cell data analysis.
+I am particularly interested in using data-driven approaches to understand how tumors hijack homeostatic cell-cell communication and how these signaling network can be course-corrected with combinatorial immunotherapies.